basf/pyTEM/README.md

  For detailed information regarding your microscope's scripting capabilities, please refer to the documentation accompanying your microscope or contact to your microscope supplier.

-In addition to the main scripting interface, pyTEM ships with various scripts.
+In addition to the main scripting interface, pyTEM ships with various [scripts](#scripts).
 Besides being useful in-and-of-themselves, these scripts demonstrate how to interface with and control the microscopes using ```pyTEM```.
  A list of available scripts can be found [below](#scripts).
+These scripts are included as part of pyTEM for the sake of consolidating the TEM Labratory's scripting efforts.

 # Contribution & Contact Info